 STATEMENT & BIO

-is constant in life and so my art reflects as my age increases.
+is constant in life and so my art reflects.
 I am in a continuous seek for different presentations while being faithful to the use of lines and shapes.
-As an authentic artist, I believe evolving and taking risks are prerequisites.
+As an artist, I believe that evolving and taking risks are prerequisites.
 Thus, could art become life.

 Erik Cheung (www.erikcheung.ca), explores the diversity of lines throughout his career.
-Both his abstracts and representational works attempt to transcend viewers to his quest for an alternate grace, explorations, moments, metamorphosis, transitions and the subconscious… basically a side note to life.
+Both his abstracts and representational works attempt to show viewers to his quest for an alternate grace, explorations, moments, metamorphosis, transitions and the subconscious influence… basically a side note to life.

 Over the years, he followed the different art genres in history as he developed his own philosophy and outlook.
 Michelangelo, Monet, Schiele, Klimt, Hundertwasser, Joan Mitchell were then, one after another, his models to study from, but he always managed to grow out of each with a quality gained.

 He was juried into the North Park Gallery exhibition in 1988 just upon graduation.
 Soon after, he relocated and took up an art teaching profession for 20 years in Hong Kong.
 During which time started his long list of art exhibitions on the side.
 While teaching students, he was exposed to calligraphy and various disciplines of designs.
 These knowledge were later adapted and applied into his life size drawings and paintings.

 Over the teaching years, he traveled widely to France, Germany, Austria, Italy, Japan, China, the States and even Australia to expand his worldly view and mainly to see quality art in person.
 It was 2010 when he moved back to Canada for good.
 It was a time of change and so his art followed.